Authored by the expert who managed and guided the team behind the Philippines Property Pack

 What are the total closing costs in Negros Island in 2026 as a percentage?

-The specific fee categories that make up that total in Negros Island include Documentary Stamp Tax (DST), local transfer tax, registration fees with the Land Registration Authority, notarial fees, and legal fees if you hire a lawyer for due diligence, which is recommended for foreigners navigating the ownership rules.
+The main fee categories that make up that total in Negros Island are Documentary Stamp Tax (1.5% of the property value), local transfer tax (0.5% to 0.75% depending on the municipality), registration fees at the Land Registration Authority, notarial fees, and your lawyer's due diligence charges.

 To avoid hidden costs and bad surprises, you can check our our pack covering the property buying process in Negros Island.